 Tableau Aggregate Functions

-The following examples will show you the list of Aggregate Functions in Tableau.
+The following examples will show you the list of Aggregate Functions.

 Tableau Sum Function

-The Tableau Sum function is used to find the Sum of records in a column.
-The basic syntax of this Tableau Sum Function is as shown below:
+The Tableau Sum function is used to find the Sum of records in a column and the basic syntax of this aggregated Sum is as shown below:

 SUM(Expression)